jeftegoes/AwsOverview/AWS API Gateway.md

   - Enable tracing to get extra information about requests in API Gateway.
   - X-Ray API Gateway + AWS Lambda gives you the full picture.

 ## 13.1.
-CloudWatch Metrics
+CloudWatch metrics

 - Metrics are by stage, Possibility to enable detailed metrics.
-- **CacheHitCount & CacheMissCount:** efficiency of the cache.
+- `CacheHitCount` and `CacheMissCount` - Efficiency of the cache.
-- **Count:** The total number API requests in a given period.
+- `Count` - The total number API requests in a given period.
-- **IntegrationLatency:** The time between when API Gateway relays a request to the backend and when it receives a response from the backend.
+- `IntegrationLatency` - The time between when API Gateway relays a request to the backend and when it receives a response from the backend.
-- **Latency:** The time between when API Gateway receives a request from a client and when it returns a response to the client.
-The latency includes the integration latency and other API Gateway overhead.
+- `Latency` - The time between when API Gateway receives a request from a client and when it returns a response to the client.
+  - The latency includes the integration latency and other API Gateway overhead.
-- **4XXError** (client-side) & **5XXError** (server-side).
+- **4XX Error** (client-side) & **5XX Error** (server-side).

 # 14. Throttling

-- Account Limit:
+- **Account Limit**
   - API Gateway throttles requests at10000 rps across all API.
   - Soft limit that can be increased upon request.
 - In case of throttling => **429 Too Many Requests** (retriable error).
-- Can set Stage limit & Method limits to improve performance.
+- Can set **Stage limit & Method limits** to improve performance.
-- Or you can define Usage Plans to throttle per customer.
+- Or you can define **Usage Plans** to throttle per customer.
-- Just like Lambda Concurrency, one API that is overloaded, if not limited, can cause the other APIs to be throttled.
+- **Just like Lambda Concurrency, one API that is overloaded, if not limited, can cause the other APIs to be throttled.**

 # 15. API Gateway - Errors